CSCfi/beacon-python/docs/example.rst

 * ``/`` beacon information endpoint;
 * ``/query`` - retrieving and filtering information from the beacon.

-For the full specification consult: `Beacon API specification <https://github.com/ga4gh-beacon/specification>`_.
+For the full specification consult: `Beacon API 1.0.0+ specification <https://github.com/ga4gh-beacon/specification>`_.

+The requests are validated against a JSON schema, while for the responses we validate (via unit tests) that they adhere to the required format.

 Info Endpoint
 -------------